sholtomaud/phd/Literature Review/litrev.md

 tags:
     - PhD
     - Risk Visualisation
+output:
+  html_document:
+    pandoc_args: ["./Literature Review/litrev.md" -f markdown -t html --filter pandoc-eqnos -s -S --chapters --number-offset 0 --number-sections --table-of-contents --template ./pandoc/template.html  ~/.pandoc/templates/word/document.xml --biblio ./reference/Latest.bib --csl ./reference/chicago-author-date.csl -o "./Literature Review/litrev.html" --mathjax=https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML]
 ---

 # Abstract

-A review was conducted of literature with the aim of gathering requirements for a system of risk governance applied to groundwater and Coal Seam Gas operations.
+A review was conducted of literature with the aim of gathering requirements for a system of risk governance with application to groundwater and Unconventional Energy production.
 The review covers both current concepts and models regarding the governance of risk within Australia, and also the type of technology and development methods which might be used to accommodate the identified requirements.
-It was found that there are many different approaches to risk that are relevant to a governance system, and that these increase the complexity of development.
-Moreover, that the legacy methods of system development are costly and have not meet user requirements.
+It was found that there are many different approaches to risk that are relevant to a governance system, and that these increase the complexity of development and place greater emphasis on data-driven approaches.

 # Introduction

 In the last few years unconventional energy (UE) ^[Unconventional energy in the Australian context, generally refers to gas held in shale or coal formations (CSG), along with what is known as "tight gas" [@taylor_australias_2012, p.7].], including unconventional natural gas development (UNGD) [@werner_environmental_2015] production, has been considered a significant potential economic resource for Australia.

-However it is a potential that faces significant resource, market, governance and environmental challenges [@mcdine_east_2015].
-The potential benefits therefore need to be placed within a diverse array of risk contexts.
+However it is a potential that faces significant resource, market, governance and environmental challenges with calls to remove unnecessary costs, whilst maintaining robust environmental risk protection [@brockett_streamline_2014, @appea_cutting_2014, @mcdine_east_2015].

-The current economic context for example,^[Recent market conditions of low oil prices and market failures in China have, for example, raised doubts over future CSG expansions and greenfields projects [@mchugh_lower_2015].
-The CSG yearly reports all note the sensitivity of cash flows to global oil prices: "significant fall in oil price, if sustained at current levels, will result in lower growth in cash flow and earnings than previously expected" [@origin_energy_full_2015], "Sales revenue fell 19% on the corresponding quarter, affected by the lower realised oil price" [@santos_second_2015], "Revenue and other operating income decreased 19% to $2 557 million, reflecting significantly lower commodity prices, especially oil and liquids"[@bg-group_second_2015].] has created a financial risk requiring CSG proponents to reduce costs associated with non-core activities.
-Environmental risk compliance is often regarded as a nice-to-have, a non-core to the activity of extracting value from energy reserves, and as Brockett notes, this creates industry calls for regulatory reforms to remove unnecessary costs whilst maintaining robust environmental protection and other obligations [@brockett_streamline_2014].
-There are then, many different views on the risks posed by and to CSG operations [@hunter_regulation_2011].

-In this context this review does not seek to express an opinion on the riskiness of CSG operations, but rather to gather the requirements for a system that can reduce costs of capturing, monitoring, and governing data involving risks.
+At the same time, the understanding of risk itself has evolved to include multi-layered socio-political dimensions, and broadened from a state-centric hierarchical management of threats, towards a global, but distributed, risks governance model inclusive of industry, science and non-governmental organizations [@renn_global_2008, @renn_coping_2011, @figuié_towards_2014].
+With this broader conception there may be potentially many different views on the risks posed by and to CSG operations [@hunter_regulation_2011].^[In this context this review does not seek to express an opinion on the riskiness of CSG operations, but rather to gather the requirements for a system that can reduce costs of capturing, monitoring, and governing data involving risks, but increase the governance-ability.]

+## The Challenges & Problem Scope

 Of the challenges facing the UE industry the Committee for Economic Development of Australia (CEDA) report notes that property rights and water management are key issues [@taylor_australias_2012, p.5].
+However there are other key challenges which have arisen subsequent to the CEDA report.

+### The Financial Challenge

+Recent market conditions of low oil prices and market failures in China have, however, raised doubts over future CSG expansions and greenfields projects [@mchugh_lower_2015].^[The CSG yearly reports, for example, all note the sensitivity of cash flows to global oil prices: "significant fall in oil price, if sustained at current levels, will result in lower growth in cash flow and earnings than previously expected" [@origin_energy_full_2015]; "Sales revenue fell 19% on the corresponding quarter, affected by the lower realised oil price" [@santos_second_2015]; "Revenue and other operating income decreased 19% to $2 557 million, reflecting significantly lower commodity prices, especially oil and liquids"[@bg-group_second_2015].]
+Financial risk has therefore emerged as another key issue.

-To address these issues various experts have recommended that UE companies and government agencies need to develop a robust independent risk management framework aimed at preventing potentially irreversible damage to environmental and hydrological systems [@beckers_groundwater_2013, @howe_framework_2010, @hunter_draft_2013, @davies_managing_2015].
-These recommendations come in response to both legislative duplication, but also in response to computer and database systems that have grown incrementally in an ad-hoc manner without consideration for what might be called whole-of-system data requirements [@brockett_streamline_2014, @williams_unconventional_2012, p.5].
+Multiple competing risks therefore need to be managed by multiple entities within a financial context, and as Brockett notes, this creates industry calls for regulatory reforms to remove unnecessary costs but still pursue robust independent risk management frameworks aimed at preventing potentially irreversible damage to environmental and hydrological systems [@brockett_streamline_2014, @beckers_groundwater_2013, @howe_framework_2010, @hunter_draft_2013, @davies_managing_2015].

+### The Regulatory Challenge

-In Australia, the National Harmonized Regulatory Framework [@scer_national_2013], together with a number of subsequent reports address the issues of what all the elements are, and how all the elements might fit together [@dnrm_coal_2013, @dnrm_activity_2013, @dnrm_storing_2015, @beckers_groundwater_2013, @qwc_underground_2012].
-However experience shows that there are still some significant gaps in the system design.
-These are reviewed below in the context of risk governance to generate requirements specified in these publications with the aim of producing cost reductions for hydrogeological and environmental compliance.
+Partially in response to legislative duplication at the Federal level [@brockett_streamline_2014], the Australian Government initiated the National Harmonized Regulatory Framework (NHRF) [@scer_national_2013], together with a number of subsequent reports plus community feedback.
+The aim was to address the issues of what all the elements of an UE Risk Governance system are, and how such might fit together [@dnrm_coal_2013, @dnrm_activity_2013, @dnrm_storing_2015, @beckers_groundwater_2013, @qwc_underground_2012, @hunter_tina_global_2015].

+As Brockett noted, different levels of government responded to these calls for action in varying ways @brocket_streamline_2014].
+Queensland, for example, developed the Underground Water Management Framework (UWMF) [@qld_underground_2015] which outlines State-government level components for CSG groundwater regulation.
+However, whilst this approach of case-by-case regulation may meet State-level regulatory requirements, as Freiberg has suggested [@freiberg_tools_2010-1, p.270], focus on the regulation of a specific issue can leave broader issues unresolved.
+Indeed the ability of regulatees to employ information systems used to collect data required by regulatory forms (Ibid.) is one of these broader issues.

+### The Information System Challenge

+In response to increasing regulatory requirements at many levels of governance, database systems have grown incrementally in an ad-hoc manner without consideration for what might be called whole-of-system data requirements [@rajabifard_spatial_2008, @williams_unconventional_2012, @brockett_streamline_2014, @eddie_administration_2014].

+In Queensland there have been various information systems developed by different entities, each which attempts to accommodate different regulatory requirements.^[These include, but are not limited to, projects such as the Queensland Department of Natural Resources and Mines Ground Water Database (GWDB) [@dnrm_groundwater_2015], the Queensland Department of Natural Resources Water Entitlements system[@dnrm_water_2015], the Office of Groundwater Impact Assessment database [@mines_ogia_2015], the University of Queensland's Water Atlas [@hunter_web-based_2015], the Santos Water Portal [@santos_santos_2015], The Queensland Globe [@qld_queensland_2015], the Bore portal [@mines_bore_2015], The Queensland University of Technology Groundwater Visualisation System [@qut_groundwater_2015, @cox_groundwater_2015].].
+Hence, as [@tomas_towards_2015] has noted more generally, there are significant amounts and varieties of hydrological data available, presenting many system engineering challenges such as accessibility, consistency, comparability, and quality.
+Nationally, with over 50 years of uncoordinated hydrological digital data collection in Australia^[With some rainfall observation records dating back to the 1850's], more than 200 different information systems and semantics have emerged at a local level [@maguire_something_2015, @denzer_hydroinformatics_2012]].
+Specialist system administrators for these systems have also become required and embedded in government and corporate I.T. departments.

+Federally, the National Map [@nicta_national_2015] and Groundwater Explorer [@bom_australian_2015] systems have been developed, along with the AWRIS system [@bom_australian_2015-1].
+Globally, the Digital Earth, Open Digital Earth [@digital_digital_2015, @isde_international_2015, @degf_digital_2015], and Infrastructure for Spatial Information in the European Community (INSPIRE) have attempted ambitious projects to integrate the use of many different digital technologies [@keysers_review_2015, @inspire_inspire_2013].
+Within these projects, a common approach is to develop 'enabling platforms', using integration and interoperability tools to achieve required datasets [@commonwealth_awris_2006, @rajabifard_spatial_2008, @power_maintaining_2011, @lemon_role_2012, @harrison_data_2013, @inspire_inspire_2013, @tomas_towards_2015, @kadadi_challenges_2015, @hauser_interoperability_2015].
+This has been the approach used in the Australian hydrological industry, and some of the Australian experiences will be addressed in more detail below.

+### The Global Risk Governance Challenge

+Unlike other continents, Australia has the benefit of being an island with relatively isolated impacts internationally.
+Hence the incorporation of Global Risk Governance concepts might appear irrelevant for the Australia regulatory context.
+So amidst the many challenges why consider Global Risk Governance at all?
+Wouldn't adding a requirement for meeting Global Risk Governance concepts add further Information System and Financial loads?
+Indeed, Tomas notes that the Infrastructure for Spatial Information in the European Community (INSPIRE) project required an enormous data harmonisation effort [@tomas_towards_2015]

+When transnational corporate entities seek to operate across multiple National boundaries Global Risk Governance becomes attractive when it can reduce the requirement for multiple information systems, or costly enhancements of existing systems to meet new requirements from a difference Governance region.

+kind of regulatory duplication which also operates at the intra-National level.
+However the Global Risk Governance philosophy notes that risks are not necessarily State-based, and globally, there have been many visualisation projects with the goal of monitoring, and managing our planet’s environments^[For simplicity water data is included here under the concept of environmental data].

 # Aim